Configuring Windows servers with Chocolatey, PowerShell, and Octopus Runbooks

 Another gotcha is that if you run the install under a service account with a named service account, by default, it uses that user as the default SQL administrator.
 You need to connect with that account to give yourself access.

 One of my favorite features of chocolatey is upgrading software to the latest version with just one command:

 choco upgrade all -y

-This command will run on the computer, check against the latest version against the Chocolatey repository you have configured, download the new package, and install it.
-Think of this as almost a Windows Update but for your Chocolatey package.
-You can set this up using runbooks and using the Deploy a Script step template and using the upgrade command:
+This command runs on the server, checks the latest version against the Chocolatey repository you configured, downloads the new package, and installs it.
+It's like a Windows update but for your Chocolatey package.
+You can set this up with runbooks, using the Deploy a Script step, and using the upgrade command:

-After you’ve created the runbook, select Run, and it will run the Chocolatey script and upgrade all of your applications:
+After you create the runbook, select Run, and it runs the Chocolatey script and upgrades all of your applications:

-This will take you to add a New scheduled trigger page, and you will need to input:
+On the New scheduled trigger page, you need to enter: